belle2/basf2/online_book/workflowmanagement/snakemake.rst

         * Look at a complete Belle II workflow example.
         * Understand how to modify and extend the workflow.

 `Snakemake <https://snakemake.readthedocs.io/en/v3.11.1/index.html>`_ is a workflow management framework designed for uses in research, with extensive support for environment management and remote execution.
-It features a very simple Python-based syntax and accomodates shell commands and external scripts in multiple programming languages with minimal adaptations.
+It features a very simple Python-based syntax and accommodates shell commands and external scripts in multiple programming languages with minimal adaptations.
 A full guide can be found elsewhere.

 Let us reproduce the full Belle II workflow that we dicussed for :ref:`onlinebook_workflowmanagement_b2luigi`.